-2.2 Mobilisation of Resources for APEI

-The World Bank has provided Trust Fund support for Technical Assistance to help define the reform program and TF support for the RMCE which has acted as a quasi-secretariat for APEI.
+2.2 Mobilisation of Resources for APEI The World Bank has provided Trust Fund support for Technical Assistance to help define the reform program and TF support for the RMCE which has acted as a quasi-secretariat for APEI.
 The Bank has also led several other projects1 in the APEI countries which are also trade-related and support the trade agenda but are not necessarily under the APEI initiative.

-Requests for Technical Assistance have been made under the ACP Trade Capacity Building Programme (REG/FED/24728) to TradeCom II to support the APEI Programmes.
+Technical Assistance from TradeCom II has been obtained under the ACP Trade Capacity Building Programme (REG/FED/24728) to support the APEI Programmes.
 The Commonwealth Secretariat mobilised funds to support the audit of accounting regulations in APEI Countries and negotiating for the conclusion of a Mutual Recognition Agreement for Professional Accountants and Auditors among APEI Countries.

-2.3 Outlook for 2019

-As regards APEI, there is potential for consolidating economic integration towards contributing to structural transformation, trade creation and cross border flow of investment the next five years with the adoption of the APEI Regional Business Plan which reflects the APEI countries' need for a strategic framework in the initiative and develop a long term action plan.
+2.3 Outlook for 2020 As regards APEI, there is potential for consolidating economic integration towards contributing to structural transformation, trade creation and cross border flow of investment the next five years with the adoption of the APEI Regional Business Plan which reflects the APEI countries' need for a strategic framework in the initiative and develop a long term action plan.
 The Business Plan aims to increase trade and regional integration with the objective of strengthening the competitiveness of APEI countries to stimulate investment for job creation and growth.
-It will seek to serve the following objectives:

-- 1. Provide a pathway to meet the original objective of the APEI that is 'the five countries recognized the persistence of barriers to trade despite commitments to remove them through COMESA and SADC and agreed to collaborate and jointly accelerate implementation of such reforms'; - 2.
+It will seek to serve the following objectives: - 1.
+Provide a pathway to meet the original objective of the APEI that is 'the five countries recognized the persistence of barriers to trade despite commitments to remove them through COMESA and SADC and agreed to collaborate and jointly accelerate implementation of such reforms'; - 2.
 Develop a strategic plan that is agreed upon by the APEI countries and importantly jointly advanced and implemented.
 APEI countries will own their action plan; - 3.
-Seek to catalyze trade and investment to the APEI countries by reducing trade barriers and costs; - 4.
+Seek to catalyze trade and investment to the APEI countries by reducing trade barriers and costs; 3 - 4.
 Aim at attracting private investment to reduce pressure on national public finances or creating new debt by utilizing tools approaches similar to the World Bank's Maximizing Finance for Development approach; - 5.
-Have a focused approach on strategic initiatives that are inherently intrinsic to national development plans, policies and strategies and regional commitments to SADC and COMESA; - 6.
+Have a focused approach on strategic initiatives that are inherently intrinsic to national development plans, policies and strategies and regional commitments to SADC and COMESA: - 6.
 Finally, the Business Plan aims to catalyze the development of a set of pipeline projects for the APEI countries in the strategic areas identified through the plan.

-2.3.1 Support from the ACP TradeCOM II
+2.3.1 Support from the ACP TradeCOM II The project "Targeted support to the Regional Multidisciplinary Centre of Excellence (RMCE) for the Implementation of the Key Trade Components of its APEI Programmes" covered the implementation period from 15 July to 30 October 2019.
+It presented the progress of the work, the challenges of carrying out the activities, and the planning of the activities for the remainder of the project which lasted until 20 December 2019.
+Workshops were held on 11-12 December 2019 in Mauritius over three thematic areas in parallel meetings to discuss on Implementation of the Memorandum of Understanding (MOU) for the Facilitation of Movement of Business Persons and Professionals among APEI Countries; Mutual Recognition Agreements (MRAs) on Accountancy and the APEI Business Climate The Workshops observed the following: